Secrets of Anadromous Fish Migration: The Moon and Fish Runs

 Striped Bass: "Stripers" are highly tidal.
 They often use incoming tides to move into estuaries and up rivers to feed and spawn.
 Big schools can be observed pushing upriver on strong spring tides.

 Shad: American and Hickory Shad are famous for their strong spring runs.
-These fish also heavily rely on strong tidal pushes from the ocean to enter and ascend rivers, especially during the spring full and new moons.
+These fish also commonly use strong tidal currents to enter and ascend rivers, especially during the spring full and new moons.

 Put It to Practice: Your Angler's Advantage!